AaltoPML/VAI-Lab/README.md

 ```

 ## Data Definition
 The structure of the data which will be passed through the pipeline.
-Currently limited placeholder tags are declared until we have a better idea of what we want here.
+Currently, limited placeholder tags are declared until we have a better idea of what we want here.
 The structure of the data must be declared between the `datastructure` tags:

 ```XML
 <datastructure name="user_defined_name">